mikechambers/dcli/src/dcliah/README.md

 It supports storing and tracking stats for multiple players and characters.

-If you want to sync the database seperately, via dclias, you can pass the '--no-sync' flag to dcliah and it will not update the activity store.
+If you want to sync the database seperately via dclias, you can pass the '--no-sync' flag to dcliah and it will not update the activity store.

 The tool expects that the manifest has been downloaded and synced using [dclim](https://github.com/mikechambers/dcli/tree/main/src/dclim).